There are affiliate links in this post – please read my full disclosure policy.

 - $10 Target gift card for purchasing 2 packages of diapers

 I had fun taking advantage of a Cyber Monday sale at Vitacost, an online store that sells lots of healthy, more natural products.
-I had been wanting to place an order for a while and just hadn’t gotten it done so the chance to get 15% plus a few sale prices was good incentive.
+I had been wanting to place an order for a while and just hadn’t gotten it done so the chance to get 15% plus a few sale prices were good incentive.

 I have been looking for a new facial moisturizer and have had several people recommend Marula oil to me.
 So far I’m really liking it!
 The Bragg nutritional yeast is a new product for me, but I’m super excited about it.
 It’s supposed to be very good for you and I’ve heard that it’s a good, healthy way to give popcorn a nice cheesy flavor.
 Can’t wait to try it!

 I was almost out of honey and haven’t had a chance to get over to the local bulk food store that I typically buy it from to get more.
 So I decided to just go ahead and get it from Vitacost since it was on sale buy one, get one free.
 It was a tad more than I pay locally, but sometimes the convenience is worth the extra cost!

 I love drinking the Bragg raw apple cider vinegar in water with a little bit of stevia or honey.
 Sometimes I add ginger too for some extra oomph.
 It’s super healthy and I find that I drink more water too when I do this.

 The natural liquid smoke is an item that I’ve never used before, but I have a couple of recipes that I’ve been eyeing that use it and so I decided to grab a bottle.
 And I’m excited about the Better than Bouillon beef base.
 Most bouillons have plenty of ingredients in them that aren’t that good for you, plus I’ve had a hard time finding a beef bouillon that actually tastes great.
 I’ve been told that this one is really good, so I thought I’d give it a try.